MatrixAINetwork/MATRIX_AI/README.md

 - Completed the detailed design of One-click DApp auto-generation functions;

 - Completed the high-level analysis of functions and application scenarios as regards the Token contracts;

+- As regards the Token contract, we achieved a configurable command line version of automatic contract generation, and it was successfully built